-Khai Look Khoey are blistered hard-boiled eggs served with addicting spicy tamarind sauce.
+Khai Look Khoey or known as son-in-law eggs are blistered hard-boiled eggs served with addicting spicy tamarind sauce.
 This is one of my favorite easy recipes that I made often.

 I think I’ve mentioned before that I can run out of anything in the fridge and as long as I have eggs in the fridge, we have a meal.
 Like literally!
 This is one of my favorite eggs recipes.
 EVER! (besides the egg sambal!).

 WHY IT’S CALLED SON-IN-LAW EGGS

 Thai Son-in-law eggs are hard-boiled eggs blistered in hot oil until golden brown all over and then smothered in sweet, spicy, tangy tamarind sauce.
 So, some of you may wonder why in the world it is named Son-in-law eggs.
 Well, legend has it that a guy made this dish to impress his future in-laws.
 Well, they were so impressed that they named this dish as such 🙂

 In case you have never used tamarind before, they are very commonly used in cooking in Southeast Asia.
 This son-in-law recipe calls for tamarinds and it is what makes this dish special.
 They are naturally sweet and fragrant.
 The tartness derives from tamarind is different than that of vinegar.
 It has that mild fragrant sweet aroma.
 I love it.
 My mom used to buy a whole box of sweet tamarinds before Chinese New Year (that’s the only time they are available at our hometown) for snacking.